XDawn66/CSE15L-LAB-REPORTS-FA23/lab_report2.md

         Server.start(port, new Handler());
     }
 }

 ```
 ## Screenshots of /add-message?s=Hello
 ![images](lab2screenshots/addm1.png)
-* method called: /add-message
+* method called: handleRequest
-* Arguments: String(Hello)
+* Arguments: URI url
-* Things can be changed: if we change the Query of the link(the parts that come after? and before #), the content will be changed.
+* Classfiled: index: the order of the message that's added   result: the string that is used to store all the message
-For example, the apple message will be added instead if we change the Query to s=apple.
+* Things can be changed: Every time calls the method and triggers this query reaction, or adds a message, the parameter array will break the whole given query and see the "=" as the divider.
+If the query starts with "s=", then the show variable will add a combined string makeup of the index + dot + parameter[1](the message we want to add) + next next line.
+Next, the index will increase by 1, so everytime we add a string the order matches.
+Before the call, the result string ="", and the index =1.
+After the call, the result string = "1.
+Hello\n\n", and the index = 2.

 ![images](lab2screenshots/addme1.png)
 * method called: /